Guleesh and the Princess of France

 Guleesh could not stand the sight of the young girl in such an unhappy plight.

 He began to wonder what he ought to do.
 He did not want to bring her home to his father's house.
-Despite her fine clothes, he knew very well that they would not believe that he had been to France and had brought back with him the daughter of the king.
+Despite her fine clothes, he knew very well that they would not believe that he had flown to France on a magic horse and had brought back with him the daughter of the King.
 He feared they would tease the young lady, maybe even insult her.

-"I know what I'll do," he said finally, "I'll bring her to my grandmother's house."
+"I know what I'll do," he decided at last, "I'll bring her to my grandmother's house."
 He turned to the princess and explained that his grandmother would take good care of her, but that if there was any other place she would rather go, he said he would bring her to it, if he could.

 She nodded her head to show him she was willing.
 They walked together to his grandmother's hut.
 The sun was just rising when they arrived at her door.
 Guleesh knocked on the door.
 As early as it was, the grandmother was already awake.